-This table has three blocks and a total of 13 lines.
-It is used in water service operating efficiency studies.
-It covers:
+These tables have three blocks and a total of 13 lines.
+They are used in water service operating efficiency studies.
+They cover:

 - Source types and pumping

 - Treatment type

 - Potable mains

 The information collected in this table is used in NIAUR's operating efficiency studies.
 It provides explanatory factors for the amount of pumping required for treatment and distribution, and the relative complexity of a company's water treatment works.
 Changes in these factors can have a significant impact on a company's costs.